 • Specialized Security Limited Functionality (SSLF): This represents specialized environments that have some unique aspect that makes them especially vulnerable to sophisticated attacks.
-Recommendations at this level might result in loss of functionality.
+Recommendations at this level might result in loss of functionality or inability to use certain features.
 Careful consideration must be given to determining the applicability of these recommendations, including the possibility of using alternate compensating controls.

 Unless otherwise specified, higher security levels include all recommendations from lower levels.
-For example, a DMZ environment should implement all level Enterprise and DMZ recommendations, except when otherwise specified (e.g., a parameter that should be set to one value at level Enterprise but a different value at level DMZ).
+For example, a DMZ environment should implement all level enterprise and DMZ recommendations, except when otherwise specified (e.g., a parameter that should be set to one value at level enterprise but a different value at level DMZ).